In-person Mentorship Program

 Creating Complete Treatment Protocols $2,400.00

-At this stage, students utilize the theory and applied techniques from the two previous modules to craft their own acupuncture prescriptions, Chinese herbal formulas, lifestyle and nutritional recommendations for patients.
+At this stage, students apply the theory and techniques from the two previous modules to craft acupuncture prescriptions, Chinese herbal formulas, lifestyle recommendations, and nutritional advice for patients.

 In-person Chinese Medicine Mentorship Module Four